 The role of the Audit Committee is to assist the Board of Directors in its oversight of EchoStar's financial reporting process, as is more fully described in our charter.
 EchoStar's management is responsible for its financial reporting process, including its system of internal controls, and for the preparation and presentation of its consolidated financial statements in accordance with generally accepted accounting principles.
-EchoStar's independent registered public accounting firm is responsible for auditing those financial statements and expressing an opinion as to their conformity with generally accepted accounting principles.
+EchoStar's independent registered public accounting firm is responsibile for auditing those financial statements and expressing an opinion as to their conformity with generally accepted accounting principles.
 Our responsibility is to monitor and review these processes.
 It is not our duty or our responsibility to conduct auditing or accounting reviews or procedures.
 We are not and may not be employees of EchoStar, and we may not represent ourselves to be, or to serve as, accountants or auditors by profession or experts in the fields of accounting or auditing.
 Therefore, we have relied, without independent verification, on representations by EchoStar's management that its financial statements have been prepared with integrity and objectivity and in conformity with accounting principles generally accepted in the United States.
 We have also relied on representations of EchoStar's independent registered public accounting firm included in their report on its financial statements.
-Our oversight does not provide us with an independent basis to determine that management has maintained appropriate accounting and financial reporting principles or policies or appropriate internal controls and procedures designed to assure compliance with accounting standards and applicable laws and regulations.
-Furthermore, our considerations and discussions with EchoStar's management and independent registered public accounting firm do not assure that EchoStar's financial statements are presented in accordance with generally accepted accounting principles, that the audit of EchoStar's financial statements has been carried out in accordance with the applicable requirements of the Public Company Accounting Oversight Board (United States) ("PCAOB") and the Securities and Exchange Commission or that EchoStar's independent registered public accounting firm is in fact "independent."
+Our oversight does not provide us with an independent basis to determine that management has maintained appropriate accounting and regulations.
+Furthermore, our considerations and discussions with EchoStar's financial statements are presented in accordance with generally accepted accounting principles, that the audit of EchoStar's financial statements has been carried out in accordance with the applicable requirements of the Public Company Accounting principles, that the audit of EchoStar's financial statements has been carried out in accordance with the applicable requirements of the Public Company Accounting Principl

-In the performance of our oversight function, we reviewed and discussed with EchoStar's management its audited financial statements for the fiscal year ended December 31, 2021.
+In the performance of our oversight function, we reviewed and discussed with EchoStar's management its audited financial statements for the fiscal year ended December 31, 2022.
 We also discussed these audited financial statements with EchoStar's independent registered public accounting firm.
 Our discussions with the independent registered public accounting firm included matters required to be discussed pursuant to the rules adopted by the PCAOB.
 We also discussed with them their independence and any relationship that might affect their objectivity or independence.
 In connection with these discussions, we received and reviewed the written disclosures from KPMG LLP required by applicable requirements of the PCAOB.
 Finally, we have considered whether the non-audit services provided by the independent registered public accounting firm are compatible with maintaining their independence.

 Based on the reviews and discussions referred to above, we are not aware of any relationship between the independent registered public accounting firm and EchoStar that affects the objectivity or independence of the independent registered public accounting firm.
-Based on these discussions and our review discussed above, we recommended to the Board of Directors that its audited financial statements for fiscal year 2021 be included in EchoStar's Annual Report on Form 10-K for the year ended December 31, 2021 for filing with the SEC.
+Based on these discussions and our review discussed above, we recommended to the Board of Directors that its audited financial statements for fiscal year 2022 be included in EchoStar's Annual Report on Form 10-K for the year ended December 31, 2022 for filing with the SEC.